r0chd/whydotool/README.md

 whydotool aims to be fully compatible with ydotool.
 Currently supported commands:

 - [ ] click - Click on mouse buttons
-- [x] mousemove - Move mouse pointer to absolute position
+- [x] mousemove - Move mouse pointer to relative or absolute position
 - [ ] type - Type a string
 - [x] key - Press keys
 - [ ] stdin - Sends the key presses as it was a keyboard (i.e from ssh)